MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/provisioning/Uninstall-ProvisioningPackage.md

 ```

 ### -PackageId
-Specifies the Id of a package.
+Specifies the ID of a package.

 ```yaml
 Type: String